Red Jasper at a Glance

 - ✦Endurance and stamina — the slow, steady burn of sustained physical energy

-- ✦Nurturing strength — provides supportive energy during difficult times
+- ✦Nurturing strength — supportive energy when things get difficult

 - ✦Grounding and stability — deep Root Chakra connection to the Earth